gchikovanii/gchikovanii/README.md

 # 🌐 TOP Projects
 Wisebuzzer: My startup's flagship game, 'Kalakobana,' showcasing my ability to innovate and excel in the tech industry.
-Emphaty Wave: Developing an eCommerce website for self-care products, utilizing local and endemic flowers and plants.
+Empathy Wave: Developing an eCommerce website for self-care products, utilizing local and endemic flowers and plants.

 # ⚡️ Skills
 Programming Languages: C#.